The Red Chord

 The Red Chord is an American extreme metal band from Revere, Massachusetts, formed in 1999.
 The group comprises vocalist Guy Kozowyk, guitarist/vocalist Mike "Gunface" McKenzie, bassist Greg Weeks and drummer Jon Rice.
 The band gained a fanbase with its 2002 debut album Fused Together in Revolving Doors.
 The second album, Clients, was released in 2005 and sold over 50,000 copies in the U.S. They released their third album, Prey for Eyes in 2007, which sold between 4,000 and 5,000 copies and debuted at No. 198 on the Billboard 200 chart.
 Their latest album, 2009's Fed Through the Teeth Machine, debuted at No. 180 on the Billboard 200 chart.

-The Red Chord has released four studio albums, having toured in North America, Europe, and Japan.
+The Red Chord has released four studio albums and toured North America, Europe, and Japan.

 History

 Formation, Fused Together in Revolving Doors and Clients (1999–2006)

-The Red Chord was formed in Revere, Massachusetts in 1999 by vocalist Guy Kozowyk and guitarist Kevin Rampelberg.
-One year later, the band was joined by second guitarist Mike "Gunface" McKenzie, bassist Adam Wentworth and drummer Mike Justian.
-The band's name is derived from Alban Berg's opera Wozzeck, in which a schizophrenic man slits his lover's throat, then reverts to his normal self and asks, "My love, what is that red cord across your neck?"
-The debut album Fused Together in Revolving Doors was recorded with producer Andrew Schneider in December 2001 and released by the Robotic Empire record label.
-With the debut album, The Red Chord gained a substantial fanbase.
+Singer Guy Kozowyk and guitarist Kevin Rampelberg formed The Red Chord in Revere, Massachusetts, in 1999.
+Second guitarist Mike "Gunface" McKenzie, bassist Adam Wentworth, and drummer Mike Justian joined a year later.
+The band's name derives from Alban Berg's opera Wozzeck, about a schizophrenic man who kills his lover and asks, "My love, what is that red cord across your neck?"
+The debut album, Fused Together in Revolving Doors, was recorded with producer Andrew Schneider in December 2001 and released by the Robotic Empire record label.
+It gained The Red Chord a substantial fanbase.

-In early 2004, Wentworth and Justian announced their departure from The Red Chord and the band found replacements in bassist Gregory Weeks and drummer Jon Dow.
+In early 2004, Wentworth and Justian left The Red Chord and bassist Gregory Weeks and drummer Jon Dow replaced them.
 In April that year, The Red Chord toured with Six Feet Under and others.
-The debut album was re-released with demo tracks, a full concert performance and the video clip for "Dreaming In Dog Years".
+The debut album was re-released with demo tracks, a full concert performance, and the video clip for "Dreaming In Dog Years".
 In March, the band signed to Metal Blade.
 John Longstreth replaced Dow in May but exited in September.
-The Red Chord entered Planet Z Studios in Hadley, Massachusetts on November 1, with Brad Fickeisen as a new drummer, and recorded their second album Clients, which subsequently sold over 50,000 copies in the US.
+The Red Chord entered Planet Z Studios in Hadley, Massachusetts on November 1, with new drummer Brad Fickeisen and recorded their second album, Clients, which sold over 50,000 copies in the US.

-2005 started with American tours and resumed on European tours in December.
+2005 started with American tours and resumed with European tours in December.
 The band filmed a promotional video for the track "Antman" with director Dave Brodsky.
 The tour continued in North America through February 2006 until Ozzfest in June.